polterguy/magic/backend/files/etc/README.md

 This folder _should stay the same_ even if you update Magic, since it contains configuration specific data, and dynamic files and folders specific to your modules.

+The default docker-compose.yml file mounts this folder as a volume, implying changes to this folder will be persisted even if you update your Docker magic-backend image.